pardon-hnu/Hyper-SCAN/README.md

 ```

 ## remarks
-- PQuery depends on the exist lib: parlylib
+- PQuery depends on the lib: parlylib
 - the details for compiling and running can refer to code/run.sh